 - Please note: If the panel decide that more than one applicant meets the criteria, the grant may be split between a number of people.

-Deadline for completed applications is 31 March 2019.
-The grant will be allocated by 31 July 2019.
+The deadline for completed applications is usually the end of March.
+The grant is usually allocated by 31 July.

 If you need further information or require this information in large print, Braille or electronic format please call 020 7391 2057 or email email@example.com